Healthcare. Manufacturing. Hospitality. Whatever your industry, frontline workers are the lifeblood of your company.

 Including frontline workers in your internal comms doesn’t just help you garner customer insights; it adds to your bottom line.
 In fact, a recent Forbes study showed firms that involve 75% of their frontline employees in internal comms achieved more than 20% growth over a year.

-This digital platform used to be an intranet, but that technology has gone out of date in recent years, especially for frontline workers.
+This digital platform used to be a desktop-based intranet, but that technology has gone out of date in recent years, especially for frontline workers.

 In fact, our recent research shows that 2 in 10 healthcare employees don’t even know how to use their company intranet.
 It’s just too sluggish for today’s workplaces.